 - Athletics Representative: Kim Masimore, Head Coach, Women’s Lacrosse and Senior Woman Administrator

 - Director of Community Engagement, CCLA: Laura Megivern

-Meetings & Membership: B.E.R.T will meet periodically throughout the academic year (a minimum of twice a semester) to review reported bias incidents and/or to receive relevant training.
-Each semester a report of bias incidents will be generated by the coordinator.
+Meetings & Membership: BERT meets periodically throughout the academic year (typically once or twice a month) to discuss ways to educate the Dickinson community on how to recognize, report, and -- most important -- prevent bias incidents.
+Committee members periodically receive relevant training.
+Each semester, a report of bias incidents will be generated by the coordinator.